shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 ### Area Creation

 At level 3, spells you cast in your bonded schools that target an area have an infinite duration, as long as the spell has a duration longer than Instant.

+### Area Fixation

+At level 7, spells you cast in your bonded schools that target an area prevent other spells that target an area from effecting its area, unless that other spell is cast by you.

+### Area Manipulation

+At level 11, you become adept at manipulating areas.
+Spells you cast that target an area can have 2 Bond Affinity options applied to them.

 ## Reality Fixer